brannondorsey/ofBook_IntroToGraphics/FirstDraft.md

     // Code omitted for clarity ...
 ```

 Okay, so you've got the recipes for some basic shapes down.
 Before we start putting those snippets of code to some creative uses, there's one more line of code that you should add, [`ofEnableAntiAliasing`](http://openframeworks.cc/documentation/graphics/ofGraphics.html#show_ofEnableAntiAliasing "ofEnableAntiAliasing Documentation Page").
 You might have noticed that your outlines (and ofLines) look a bit blocky.
 The lines look like paths of jagged pixels.
 We can smooth out these pixels using an anti-aliasing technique.
 Luckily, you don't have to do anything other than add `ofEnableAntiAliasing();` to your `setup` function, and poof, smoother lines.
-(If you want to understand what's happening under the hood, check out the wiki on [anti-aliasing](http://en.wikipedia.org/wiki/Spatial_anti-aliasing "Wiki on spatial anti-aliasing")
+(If you want to understand what's happening under the hood, check out the wiki on [anti-aliasing](http://en.wikipedia.org/wiki/Spatial_anti-aliasing "Wiki on spatial anti-aliasing").

 **[Note: zoom in before/after image to show difference]**